sherwinvishesh/ShelfLife/README.md

-# ShelfLife: Save food, save money!
+# ShelfLife: Save food, Save money!
 Each year, households waste billions of dollars due to forgotten groceries expiring.
 In the U.S. alone, 30-40% of the food supply is wasted, costing around $161 billion annually.
 This not only strains household budgets but also contributes to environmental issues, like increased greenhouse gas emissions and resource depletion.

 **ShelfLife** is designed to help people track food expiration, reducing waste and promoting sustainable habits.
 Our app helps users manage their groceries efficiently by tracking expiration dates and sending timely notifications for items nearing expiry.
 Leveraging generative AI, the app also recommends recipes based on available ingredients and the user’s preferences, guiding them step-by-step through meal preparation.